iSpoof fraudster guilty of £100m scam sentenced to 13 years

 A multi-million pound fraudster who conned people out of more than £100m has been sentenced to 13 years in jail.

-Tejay Fletcher, 35 was the founder and leading administrator of a sophisticated banking scam called iSpoof, which was brought down last year in the UK's biggest fraud sting.
+Tejay Fletcher, 35, founded and ran a complex banking scam called iSpoof, brought down last year in the UK's biggest fraud sting.

+The website enabled criminals to appear as if they were calling from banks and tax offices in an attempt to defraud victims.

 The judge said it was a "harrowing experience" for all of the victims.

-People suffered damage to businesses, sleeplessness, depression, emotional stress, personal financial problems and fall-outs with family members, she said.

-Judge Sally Cahill KC told Fletcher he did not care about the victims, adding: "The late expression of remorse is regret for being caught rather than empathy for your victims."

-Fraudsters were offered tools that enabled them to disguise phone calls so they appeared to be from a trusted organisation, such as a bank, meaning they could empty their targets' accounts.
+As part of the scam, fraudsters using iSpoof were able to disguise phone calls so they appeared to be from a trusted organisation.

+Then, posing as employees of those firms or bodies, they would call people at random and warn them of suspicious activity on their accounts.

+Victims were encouraged to disclose security information and, through technology, the criminals might have accessed features such as one-time passcodes to clear their accounts of money.

-They would pose as employees of banks including Barclays, Santander, HSBC, Lloyds, Halifax, First Direct, NatWest, Nationwide and TSB.
+The fraudsters posed as staff from banks including Barclays, Santander, HSBC, Lloyds, Halifax, First Direct, NatWest, Nationwide and TSB.

-The judge said that £100m of global losses were a conservative estimate and there could have been more.
+The judge said that the £100m of global losses was a conservative estimate and the figure could have been bigger.

 In the UK alone, £43m was lost and one victim lost £3m.